almondtools/rexlex/README.md

 - if the pattern is limited (i.e. constant or the number of possible words is less than 4000) it switches to string search/match
 - the overhead for producing the two dfa is eliminated in case of string search/match
 - string search/match is much faster than regex search
-- confguration of string search algorithms for constant patterns: Knuth-Morris-Pratt, Horspool
+- confguration of string search algorithms for constant patterns:
+  - Knuth-Morris-Pratt
+  - Horspool
-- configuration of string search algorithms for limited word patterns: AhoCorasick, SetHorspool, SetBackwardOracleMatching, WuManber
+- configuration of string search algorithms for limited word patterns:
+  - AhoCorasick,
+  - SetHorspool,
+  - SetBackwardOracleMatching,
+  - WuManber
 - there is overhead for an initial dfa
 - if you already know, that the pattern is constant or limited, than you should use string search directly, rather than this pattern search